surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ```
 select STATIONCODE,AMOUNT FROM ORDERS
 ```
-- To undo the SQL Command
+- To undo the SQL Command written Click on UNDO-Icon specified in SQL Area.
+- To Redo the last written command click on Redo Icon specified

 **3.**  Click on **Run** button to run the SQL command.